0xZangetsudev/0xZangetsueth/README.md

- 👋 Hi, I’m @0xZangetsueth
+ 👋 Hi, I’m @0xZangetsudev

-My stack is Rust (+Move) / Python (+Vyper) and Solidity, I'm always eager to learn new things.
+My stack is Rust / Solidity and Typescript, I'm always eager to learn new things.
-I do some challenges on solidity/vyper from: https://www.smartcontract.engineer/leaderboard, my goal is to be in the top 100.

-I'm in love with blockchain but I know the importance of fundamentals that's why I'm also doing DSA and some leetcode: https://leetcode.com/0xZangetsueth/ (Python and Rust).
+I'm mostly doing some bots for myself but some will be opensource too ! :)

 AMA  💛